 The deadline for access arrangements has passed but we will continue to process any applications made.
 As indicated in the JCQ Guidance, applications for access arrangements should still be made despite examinations not taking place in 2021.
 See our FAQ for more details.

 Please see below the key dates for summer 2021 appeals.
-More detailed guidance on appeals will be provided by the JCQ.

 This year, we're running a range of events: